 Grand National fences & course

 The Grand National fences are the ultimate test of horse and jockey.
-The race comprises two full circuits of a unique 2¼ mile (3,600 metres) course.
-Along the way, up to 34 runners and riders face 30 of the most testing fences in the world of jumps racing.
+The iconic race comprises two complete circuits of a unique 2¼ mile (3,600 metres) course at Aintree.
+The runners and riders will face 30 of the most testing fences in the world of jumps during their 2025 Grand National runs.
+Entered horses known to be good jumpers will likely feature in the list of Grand National favourites.

-As well as its fascinating past, Aintree’s unique course contributes to the mystique surrounding the event.
-The fence-building programme starts approximately three weeks before the Grand National meeting is run, with around 150 tonnes of spruce branches sourced and transported from forests in the Lake District.
-Each fence is made from a wooden frame and covered with the distinctive green spruce.
+Aintree’s unique course contributes to the mystique surrounding the big event.
+The fence-building programme starts roughly three weeks before the Grand National meeting, with around 150 tonnes of spruce branches sourced and transported from forests in the Lake District.
+Each fence is made of a wooden frame and shielded with distinctive green spruce.

-Becher’s Brook, the sixth fence on the first circuit, was named after Captain Martin Becher who was unseated from his mount, Conrad, and fell into the ditch when leading in the first ever Grand National in 1839.
-“Water tastes disgusting without the benefits of whisky” he reflected and the obstacle bore his name from that day.
+Becher’s Brook, the sixth fence on the first circuit, is named after Captain Martin Becher.
+The jockey led in the first-ever Grand National in 1839 but became unseated from his mount, Conrad, and fell into the ditch.
+“Water tastes disgusting without the benefits of whisky,” he humorously reflected, and the obstacle has borne his name since that day.

-When it was first run at Aintree in 1839, the race featured a solid brick wall as one of the obstacles, although that was abandoned after five years.
+The first running of the Grand National at Aintree in 1839 featured a solid brick wall as one of the obstacles.
+Luckily for both the Jockeys and their mounts, this fence was wisely removed after five years.

-Ahead of the 2013 renewal, some of the fences were re-designed for safety reasons and to aid animal welfare.
-While all 16 fences still look the same, the heart of four obstacles has been changed.
-The 3rd and 11th fences, which are open ditches, now have natural birch as their cores, while the 13th and 14th (which are the last two fences second time round in the National) now have plastic birch, replacing the traditional rigid timber frames.
+Prior to the 2013 contest, some fences were re-designed for safety reasons and to aid animal welfare.
+While all 16 fences appear similar to before the changes, four of them were changed.
+The 3rd and 11th fences now have natural birch as their cores, while the 13th and 14th now have plastic birch, replacing the traditional rigid timber frames.

 How many fences are in the Grand National?

-In total there are 16 fences on the Grand National course, 14 of which are jumped twice along the four mile, two and half furlong distance, which is the longest Jump racing distance in the United Kingdom.
+There are 16 fences on the Grand National course, 14 of which are jumped twice along the four mile, two and half furlong marathon distance.
+The Chair and the Water Jump are the two Grand National fences that are only jumped once.

 The early history of Grand National fences